Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex Lie groups

 and $\phi(\WF_\phi)$ is star-shaped with center~$0$.
 Then for each $\eta \in M((\phi, \WF_\phi), \emptyset, 0_\UF)$, the map

 is smooth. \end{lem} \begin{proof} As a consequence of \refer{prop:Superposition_glatter_Abb_auf_weig-van_Abb} and \refer{lem:gewichtete,verschwindende_Abb_Produktisomorphie-lokalkonvex}, the map

 is smooth.
-We easily deduce the desired assertion. \end{proof} \paragraph{Compactly supported mappings} While the treatment of $\ConDiff{}{}{k}$-maps with values in a suitable chart domain was straightforward, we need to develop other tools to deal with the compactly supported mappings.
-The main problem is that a compactly supported map must not take values in any chart domain.
-In the following two lemmas, we will deal with this situation. \begin{lem} Let $\SX$, $\SY$ and $\SZ$ be locally convex spaces, $\UF \subseteq \SX$, $\VF \subseteq \SY$ and $\WF \subseteq \SZ$ open nonempty subsets, $M$ a locally convex manifold and $k\in\cl{\N}$.
-Let $\Gamma \in \ConDiff{M \times \VF}{\WF}{\infty}$ and $\eta \in \ConDiff{\UF}{M}{k}$.
-Then the map
+We easily deduce the desired assertion. \end{proof} \paragraph{Normalization with compactly supported mappings} While the treatment of $\ConDiff{}{}{k}$-maps with values in a suitable chart domain was straightforward, we need to develop other tools to deal with the compactly supported mappings.
+The main problem is that a compactly supported map may not take values in any chart domain.
+To get around this problem, we need more technical machinery.
+As motivation for the following, let $\chi \in \DCc{\UF}{\G}{k}$ and $(\phi, V_\phi)$ be a centered chart of $\G$.
+Using that $\chi(\UF)$ is compact, we can find a symmetrical neighborhood $O$ of $\chi(\UF)$ and an open $\one$-neighborhood $W_\phi \sub V_\phi$ such that $O \cdot \WF_{\phi} \cdot O^{-1} \subseteq \VF_{\phi}$.
+Then we can define the \enquote{normalization map in charts}